Marijo Možnik

-Career
+Gymnastics career

-His notable results are bronze medal at 2014 World Championships, gold medal at 2015 European Championships and silver medal at 2012 European Championships.
-At 2007 World Championships Možnik introduced a new gymnastic element named after him.
-He is the laureate of the Croatian "Franjo Bučar State Award for Sport" for 2013.
+Možnik's notable results are a bronze medal at the 2014 World Championships, a gold medal at the 2015 European Championships, and a silver medal at the 2012 European Championships.
+At the 2007 World Championships Možnik introduced a new gymnastic element named after him.
+He is the laureate of the Croatian Franjo Bučar State Award for Sport for 2013.
+Možnik retired from the sport in 2019.